cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 ### Resolver

-A resolver uses a registry to generate a URI for a given prefix/identifier pair based on the registry's default provider for the semantic space with the given prefix, then redirects the requester to the constructed URI.
+A resolver uses a registry to generate a URI for a given CURIE based on the registry's default provider for the semantic space with the given prefix, then redirects the requester to the constructed URI.
 Resolvers are different from providers in that they are general for many semantic spaces and do not host